Stachys affinis: Description

 S. affinis is a perennial herbaceous plant with red to purple flowers and reaches a height of 30–120 cm.
 The green leaves are opposite arranged on the stem.
 The rough, nettle-like leaves can be ovate-cordate shaped with a width of 2.5–9.5 cm or ovate-oblong with a width of 1.5–3.5 cm.
 The leaves are separated into a leaf blade and a petiole.
 The petiole has a length of 1–2 cm and becomes shorter towards the stem apex.
 Similar to the potato, S. affinis grows rhizomes which are approximately 8 cm long and 2 cm thick.
 By medullary primary growth they thicken primarily on the internodes and less on the nodes.
 This way at irregular intervals constricted tubers are formed, which are usually thinner on both ends.
-The tubers are coby covered with a thin, pale-beige-to-ivory skin.
+The tubers are covered with a thin, pale-beige-to-ivory skin.
 The flesh underneath is white and tender.